Certificate Programs That Lead to High-Paying JobsUpdated: February 4, 2022

 Using Your VA Benefits to Pay for Certificate Programs

 If the idea of a certificate program appeals to you, you still need to decide which program to pursue.
 While not a comprehensive list, we’ve outlined ten certificate programs below that lead to high-paying jobs.
-Of note, our listing system isn’t meant to rank these programs from best to worst.
-Rather, you’ll need to consider your own experiences and preferences to determine which certificate best supports your career goals.
+Our listing system isn’t meant to rank these programs from best to worst.
+Rather, you’ll need to consider your experiences and preferences to determine which certificate best supports your career goals.

 Certificate Program 1: Web Developer

 Here, we’ve used “web developer” as an umbrella term.
 Within this broad field, numerous specialized certificate programs exist.
-For example, you can complete certificate programs in web development, mobile application development, and web page design, among plenty of others.
-As highly technical certificates, each of these programs offers pathways directly into web-related careers.
+For example, you can complete certificate programs in web development, mobile application development, and web page design, among many others.
+As highly technical certificates, each program offers pathways directly into web-related careers.

 Certificate Program 2: Project Management Professional